justindeguzman/mongoose-model-loader/README.md

 # mongoose-model-loader
-Load Mongoose models from a directory
+Load Mongoose models from a directory.

 ## Installation